JamesCoding888/JavaOCP20221017/README.md

 > EqualsFunction.java
 - Description:

-		The code you provided demonstrates the usage of the equals() method and the hashCode() method in Java.
+		The code we provided demonstrates the usage of the equals() method and the hashCode() method in Java.

 		It's important to note that the hash code calculation and the possibility of hash collisions may vary depending on the Java Virtual
 		Machine (JVM) version and implementation.